 This is a sponsored article by Deceuninck UK:

-Deceuninck has invested more the €15million in one of the world’s most advanced PVC-U recycling and compounding facilities.
+Deceuninck has invested more the €15million in support of PVC-U recycling in one of the world’s most advanced recycling and compounding facilities.

 This gives it the capability to reprocess up to 45,000 tonnes of post-consumer and post-manufacturing PVC-U per year – the equivalent of preventing 3million windows from going to landfill annually.